Slow Indexes, Part II

 1 - filter("LAST_NAME"='WINAND' AND "SUBSIDIARY_ID"=30)

-Even though the FULL TABLE SCAN must read and process the entire table, it is—in this particular case—faster than the INDEX RANGE SCAN.
-That is particularly unusual, because the query matches one row only.
-But using an index to find a single row should be much faster than a FULL TABLE SCAN.
-But in that case, it is not.
+Even though the TABLE ACCESS FULL must read and process the entire table, it seems to be faster than using the index in this case.
+That is particularly unusual because the query matches one row only.
+Using an index to find a single row should be much faster than a full table scan, but in this case it is not.
 The index seems to be slow.

-In such cases, it is best to go through each stop of the troublesome execution.
-The execution starts with an INDEX RANGE SCAN on the EMPLOYEES_PK index.
-The index does not cover the LAST_NAME column, so the INDEX RANGE SCAN can consider the SUBSIDIARY_ID filter only.
-The Oracle execution plan shows that in the “Predicate Information” area—entry “2” for operation Id 2.
+In such cases it is best to go through each step of the troublesome execution plan.
+The first step is the INDEX RANGE SCAN on the EMPLOYEES_PK index.
+That index does not cover the LAST_NAME column—the INDEX RANGE SCAN can consider the SUBSIDIARY_ID filter only; the Oracle database shows this in the “Predicate Information” area—entry “2” of the execution plan.
+There you can see the conditions that are applied for each operation.

 Tip

-Appendix A, “Execution Plans” explains where to find the “Predicate Information” for other databases.
+Appendix A, “Execution Plans, explains how to find the “Predicate Information” for other databases.

-The INDEX RANGE SCAN with operation Id 2 applies the SUBSIDIARY_ID=30 filter only.
-That means, it traverses the Index-Tree to find the first entry for SUBSIDIARY_ID 30.
-Afterwards, it follows the leaf node chain to find all entries for that subsidiary.
-The result of the INDEX ONLY SCAN is a list of ROWIDs that fulfill the SUBSIDIARY_ID condition.
-That are, depending on the subsidiary size, just a few or many hundreds.
+The INDEX RANGE SCAN with operation ID 2 (Example 2.1) applies only the SUBSIDIARY_ID=30 filter.
+That means that it traverses the index tree to find the first entry for SUBSIDIARY_ID 30.
+Next it follows the leaf node chain to find all other entries for that subsidiary.
+The result of the INDEX RANGE SCAN is a list of ROWIDs that fulfill the SUBSIDIARY_ID condition: depending on the subsidiary size, there might be just a few ones or there could be many hundreds.

-The next step is the TABLE ACCESS BY INDEX ROWID.
+The next step is the TABLE ACCESS BY INDEX ROWID operation.
 It uses the ROWIDs from the previous step to fetch the rows—all columns—from the table.
-Once the LAST_NAME column is available, the database can evaluate the outstanding part of the where clause.
+Once the LAST_NAME column is available, the database can evaluate the remaining part of the where clause.
 That means the database has to fetch all rows for SUBSIDIARY_ID=30 before it can apply the LAST_NAME filter.

-The statements response time depends on the number of employees in the particular subsidiary.
-For a small subsidiary—e.g., only a few dozen members—the INDEX RANGE SCAN gives better performance.
-But a FULL TABLE SCAN can be faster, if there are many employees in the subsidiary, because it can read large parts from the table in one shot (see Full Table Scan).
+The statement’s response time does not depend on the result set size but on the number of employees in the particular subsidiary.
+If the subsidiary has just a few members, the INDEX RANGE SCAN provides better performance.
+Nonetheless a TABLE ACCESS FULL can be faster for a huge subsidiary because it can read large parts from the table in one shot (see Full Table Scan).

-Choosing the best execution plan depends on the table data as well.
-Hence, the optimizer needs to access some statistics about the table data.
-In that case, that are statistics about the distribution of SUBSIDIARY_ID values.
-They allow the optimizer to estimate the number of rows returned from the index access, which is used for the cost calculation.
+Choosing the best execution plan depends on the table’s data distribution as well so the optimizer uses statistics about the contents of the database.
+In our example, a histogram containing the distribution of employees over subsidiaries is used.
+This allows the optimizer to estimate the number of rows returned from the index lookup—the result is used for the cost calculation.

 Statistics

-The optimizer uses a variety of statistics on table, index, and column level.
-Most statistics are collected on column level: the number of distinct values, the smallest and biggest value (data range), the number of NULL occurrences and the column histogram (data distribution).
-As of Oracle 11g it is also possible to collect extended statistics for column concatenations and expressions.
-There are only a few statistics on table level: the size (in rows and blocks) and the average row length.
+A cost-based optimizer uses statistics about tables, columns, and indexes.
+Most statistics are collected on the column level: the number of distinct values, the smallest and largest values (data range), the number of NULL occurrences and the column histogram (data distribution).
+The most important statistical value for a table is its size (in rows and blocks).

-The most important index statistics are the tree depth, the number of leaf nodes, the number of distinct keys and the clustering factor (see Section 11).
+The most important index statistics are the tree depth, the number of leaf nodes, the number of distinct keys and the clustering factor (see Chapter 5, “Clustering Data).

-The optimizer uses these values to estimate the selectivity of the predicates in the where clause.
+The optimizer uses these values to estimate the selectivity of the where clause predicates.

-If there are no statistics available—e.g., because they were deleted for this demonstration—the optimizer defaults.
-The Oracle default statistics suggest a small index with medium selectivity.
+If there are no statistics available—for example because they were deleted—the optimizer uses default values.
+The default statistics of the Oracle database suggest a small index with medium selectivity.
 They lead to the estimate that the INDEX RANGE SCAN will return 40 rows.
-The figure shown in the Rows column of the execution plan.
-Obviously a gross misjudgment, as there are 1000 employees assigned to this subsidiary.
+The execution plan shows this estimation in the Rows column (again, see Example 2.1).
+Obviously this is a gross underestimate, as there are 1000 employees working for this subsidiary.

-Providing accurate statistics allows the optimizer to do a better estimation.
-For the following execution plan, the optimizer estimated 1000 rows for the INDEX RANGE SCAN.
-Consequently, it calculated a higher cost value for the subsequent table access.
+If we provide correct statistics, the optimizer does a better job.
+The following execution plan shows the new estimation: 1000 rows for the INDEX RANGE SCAN.
+Consequently it calculated a higher cost value for the subsequent table access.

 ---------------------------------------------------------------